 During surgery:

 Your child will stay in the recovery room after surgery.
-When your child is awake and can breathe easily, cough, and swallow, you will be allowed to take your child home.
-This is usually a few hours after surgery.
+You will be allowed to take your child home when your child is awake and can breathe easily, cough, and swallow.
+In most cases, this will be a few hours after surgery.

 Adenoidectomy may also be recommended if your child has tonsillitis that keeps coming back.